Understanding Legal Order LTS: Simplified Overview

 Getting hit with legal fees when you’re already struggling financially can feel like salt in a wound.
 But knowledge is power, so let’s shed some light on this bank charge.

-Understanding exactly what a Legal Order LTS is and the reasons behind it will help you tackle the fee head-on or better yet, avoid it altogether.
+Understanding exactly what a legal order LTS is and the reasons behind it will help you tackle the fee head-on or better yet, avoid it altogether.
 Let’s get started!

-A Legal Order LTS fee, or Legal Order Legal Transcription Service fee, is fee that is charged by a bank when they receive a legally binding request to provide records and information related to a customer’s bank account.
+A Legal Order LTS fee, or Legal Order Legal Transcription Service fee, is a fee that is charged by a bank when they receive a legally binding request to provide records and information related to a customer’s bank account.

 LTS stands for Legal Transcription Service.
 This references the transcription, or documentation, process involved when a bank receives a legal order.